It's all about the wildlife at Hyena Pan

 And then there’s the camp itself.
 From its lofty position amongst a grove of cathedral mopane trees, the eight tents at Hyena Pan look over a watery lagoon of the same name.
 In the morning, you’ll open your tent flaps straight on to the trumpeting elephant in the lily-filled waters below, spend your siesta watching herds splash and snort, and fall asleep to antelope grazing just outside your canvas walls.
 This isn’t a place for those looking for opulence and extravagance; it’s a private piece of big-game Africa, where the wildlife encounters are authentic, intimate and always wild.

 Amble down to the heart of the camp, and you’ll find the dining deck and lounge areas.
 Keep an eye on the comings and goings at the waterhole from a slouchy sofa, or float in the mini-splash pool and watch the wildlife doing the same below.
 Meals are wholesome and tasty, and after you’ve finished munching, the night is best spent in the open-air boma with a nightcap (or two or three).
-When darkness falls, we illuminate the waterhole and all its David Attenborough-esque action, sadly without the voiceover.
+When darkness falls, the waterhole is illuminated and all its David Attenborough-esque action, sadly without the voiceover.

 What to do?